 2) application of suberin acids in coatings

 3) use of acidic distillates for plant protection.

 New methods for Pure Rare Earths / PuREE

-PuREE project aims at further developing such a “resin-in-leach” process.
+The PuREE project aims at further developing the “resin-in-leach” process.
 Significant improvements in leaching efficiency and selectivity are achieved by optimizing the chemistry of the functionalized polymer.
 Once the REEs are bound to the polymer, they must be recovered to reuse the polymer.
 The sustainability of this step is improved by using biodegradable chemicals for REE recovery.
 Further purification of the REEs is done in a separation column using another type of polymeric separation material.

-PuREE project produces new data and process options for sustainable production of REEs from a secondary source in Finland.
+The PuREE project produces new data and process options for sustainable production of REEs from a secondary source in Finland.